ajarifi/ajarifi.github.io/_pages/about.md

 ---

 <p align="justify">
  I was born in Bekasi, Indonesia, in December 1993.
 I spent my undergraduate study in physics department, University Indonesia.
 After that, I moved to Osaka to pursue my graduate study in theoretical physics.
 I mainly worked with <a href="https://inspirehep.net/authors/1005542?ui-citation-summary=true">Prof. Atsushi Hosaka</a> during my stay in RCNP, Japan.
 We have discovered many exciting results on heavy baryon decays.
-I had also an opportunity to do an internship in JAEA for half year.
+I had also an opportunity to do an internship in <a href="https://asrc.jaea.go.jp/soshiki/gr/atp/index.html">JAEA</a> for half year.
 Unfortunately, I graduated in Covid-19 Pandemics, but I managed to find a job in APCTP, Korea, which is my current position. </p>
 <p align="justify"> I enjoy traveling, playing video games, badminton, football and podcast.</p>
 > Stay positive, good things will happen.